RDS-DeePC: Robust Data Selection for Data-Enabled Predictive Control via Sensitivity Score: Preliminaries

 \subsection{Hankel Matrix Construction}

-Given trajectory data of length $N_d$, we construct Hankel matrices with depth $L = T_{\text{ini}} + N$, where $T_{\text{ini}}$ is the initial trajectory length for implicit state estimation and $N$ is the prediction horizon.
-The input Hankel matrix is:
+From trajectory data of length $N_d$, we construct Hankel matrices with depth $L = T_{\text{ini}} + N$, where $T_{\text{ini}}$ is the initial trajectory length used for implicit state estimation and $N$ is the prediction horizon.
+The input Hankel matrix takes the form:

 where $T = N_d - L + 1$ is the number of trajectory segments.
 The output Hankel matrix $\mathscr{H}_L(y) \in \R^{Lp \times T}$ is constructed analogously.

 We partition the Hankel matrices into past and future components: